 - Ijeoma Uluo, So You Want to Talk about Race

-So a key purpose of Interwoven Congregations is supporting the partnered pairs of congregations in identifying ways that they together can work to address systemic racism.
+Then Interwoven Congregations works to support the partnered pairs of congregations in identifying ways that they can work together to address systemic racism that is present in their immediate neighborhoods and communities or across society at large.
 By building relationships and confronting the realities of racism, the congregations develop trust to work together.
-Joint initiatives could involve efforts around:
+They then can go further to undertake joint initiatives around:

 Step by step, piece by piece -- together, people of faith can help dismantle the structures of racism in our communities and across the nation.